Telehealth · CA

 We ship to every ZIP code in California, including:

-California GLP-1 FAQs
+California GLP-1 questions

 Yes.
 California law allows a licensed California provider to establish a patient relationship and prescribe non-controlled medications like semaglutide through telehealth, including asynchronous review of your intake, as long as the standard of care is met.
 You do not need a prior in-person visit.